Prescription ordering

-We regret we are unable to take any requests for repeat prescriptions over the telephone, this is for safety reasons.
+We regret we are unable to take any requests for repeat prescriptions over the telephone

 If you are on regular medications, your Doctor may issue you with a repeat prescription.
 This will be reviewed annually.